Burmese–Siamese War (1849–1855): First Siamese Invasion of Kengtung (1850)

 King Rama III sent troops to assist Tsau Suvanna of Chiang Hung against Nokham to uphold the chakravatin ideology of universal ruler, which signified the honor and power of the Siamese kingdom in the region.
 However, in order to take Chiang Hung, Siam had to occupy Kengtung first as its provided line of communications.
 The Bangkok court did not directly involve by sending its own troops to realize the goal.
-Instead, the Lanna lords of Chiangmai and Lamphun were assigned for the mission.
-King Rama III ordered Phraya Mahavong the Ruler of Chiangmai to arrange Lanna armies into Kengtung.
-Phraya Mahavong of Chiangmai then mustered the Lanna army composing of 5,000 men from Chiangmai, 1,500 men from Lamphun and 1,000 men from Lampang.
+Instead, the Lanna lords of Chiang Mai and Lamphun were assigned for the mission.
+King Rama III ordered Phraya Mahavong the Ruler of Chiang Mai to arrange Lanna armies into Kengtung.
+Phraya Mahavong of Chiang Mai then mustered the Lanna army composing of 5,000 men from Chiang Mai, 1,500 men from Lamphun and 1,000 men from Lampang.
 The regiments were arranged in the following orders to invade Kengtung;